 In Semester 4 you take the following modules:

 - Great Political Thinkers: this module explores some of the key issues in political theory by focusing on five influential writers: Hobbes, Locke, Rousseau, Mill and Marx.

-- Comparative Politics: Power and Representation in Western Europe: this module is designed to encourage students to think more deeply about political structures and processes in the UK by comparing these with other countries in the European Union and the US.
+- Comparative Politics: Power and Representation in the West: this module is designed to encourage students to think more deeply about political structures and processes in the UK by comparing these with other countries in the European Union and the US.

 Semesters 5 - 8

 Of the 11 level 10 modules in Semesters 5 – 8 you will study at least five International Politics modules.
 In addition, you are expected to complete the Semester 6 module, Research Methods, and the final-year International Politics dissertation.